jomomorei/Slack/MotionBoard connection settings.md

  _(If you don't, refer to https://get.slack.help/hc/en-us/articles/206845317-Create-a-Slack-workspace)_

  #### 1. Create a bot user.

  a.
 Acess to the Slack API site https://api.slack.com/ and sign in the Workspace you want to receive data from MB.

  b.
-Create a Slack APP.
+Create a Slack APP.  https://api.slack.com/slack-apps#creating_apps.

+ c.
+Create a bot user.  https://get.slack.help/hc/en-us/articles/115005265703-Create-a-bot-for-your-workspace.

+ d.
+Install the app you've created into the Workspace.